Skip to main content

 Purpose

-The purpose of this User Awareness Training document is to define the standards that must be in place and followed for the training and upskilling of our employees.
-The document will outline any training modules that must be completed to not only guarantee security compliance, but to ensure employee knowledge.
+The purpose of this User Awareness Training document is to define the standards that must be followed for the training and upskilling of our employees.
+The policy outlines mandatory training modules to guarantee compliance with internal policies and recognized cybersecurity frameworks, such as NIST, the Australian Government ISM, and the Essential Eight.

 Introduction